Tekmindlabs/aivy/README.md

-# Morphic
+# Aivy

 An AI-powered search engine with a generative UI.

 > [!CAUTION]
-> Morphic is built with Vercel AI SDK RSC.
+> Aivy is built with Vercel AI SDK RSC.
 AI SDK RSC is [experimental](https://sdk.vercel.ai/docs/getting-started/navigating-the-library#when-to-use-ai-sdk-rsc) and has some limitations.
 When using it in production, it is recommended to [migrate](https://sdk.vercel.ai/docs/ai-sdk-rsc/migrating-to-ui) to SDK UI.

 ![capture](/public/capture-240404_blk.png)

 > [!NOTE]
-> Please note that there are differences between this repository and the official website [morphic.sh](https://morphic.sh).
+> Please note that there are differences between this repository and the official website [Aivy.sh](https://Aivy.sh).
 The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
-The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.
+The core source code of Aivy resides in this repository, and it's designed to be easily built and deployed.

 ## 🗂️ Overview